OpsHubProduct/OpsHub-Docs-Validation-Space/docs/manage/administrator/rules-management.md

 # View Rules

 To view Rules, go to Administration > Rules Management.
-This would lead to a page that lists multiple rules that are already configured for different systems integrated using OpsHub Integration Manager.
+This would lead to a page that lists multiple rules that are already configured for different systems integrated using <code class="expression">space.vars.SITENAME</code>.

 <p align="center">
   <img src="../../assets/Rules_Management.png" width="1000"  />